← Return to Blog

 One way to do this is to combine work travel with a vacation.
 It’s popularly known as bleisure these days and is an efficient way to sneak in some away time without burning all your PTO.

 You could also test the waters of a digital nomad lifestyle.
 If you work remotely already, it may be easier than you think to pick up and work from anywhere without too many changes to your current situation.
-Instead of being in your home office in Boise, you could be finishing those reports from a cabin in Aspen.
+Instead of being in your guest bedroom-turned-office in Boise, you could be finishing those reports from a cabin in Aspen.

 2. Resolve to make travel meaningful.

-If you’re going to spend the time and money to travel, you should have a meaningful experience.
+If you’re going to spend the time and money to travel, you should make sure that experience is a meaningful one.
 What that looks like can vary from person to person.
 So how can we make our travels meaningful?

 Meaningful for some might be voluntouring.
-For others, it could be settling in one place for a little longer than usual to get a more authentic feeling for a place, living more like a local and less like a tourist.
-And for another traveler, a trip might be meaningful because they’re spending quality time with family, or they’re learning a new skill on a gap year, or they’re taking time out to focus on their wellness.
+For others, it could be slow travel, settling in one place for a little longer than usual to get a more authentic feeling for a place, living more like a local and less like a tourist.
+And for another traveler, a trip might be meaningful because you’re spending quality time with family, or taking time out to focus on wellness.

-Break the status quo and seek a travel experience that leaves you feeling fulfilled, not like you just checked another box on your to-do list.
+Break the status quo and seek an alternative travel experience that leaves you feeling fulfilled, not like you just checked another box on your to-do list.

 3. Resolve to step outside your comfort zone.